 Next Cohort starting on

-*It is mandatory to attend an Information Session* if you wish to be considered for the program.
+It is mandatory to attend an information session if you are to be considered a serious candidate for the program.

 Required for the information session: Access to a device which will allow you to participate in a video conference.